mvolkmann/blog/src/swift/SwiftPackageManager.md

   Alternatively this longer set of steps can be used:

-  - Select the top entry in the Navigator.
+  - Select the top entry in the Project Navigator.
   - Select the project.
   - Click the "Package Dependencies" tab.
   - Click the "+" button at the bottom.